debitoor/debitoor-api-docs/README.md

 The API is accessed via `https://api.debitoor.com` and speaks JSON over HTTPS.

-All endpoints are documented in detail here:
+All endpoints are detailed in the API Documentation:

 > [https://api.debitoor.com/api](https://api.debitoor.com/api)

-If you've already obtained an `access_token` you can use the following call to fetch a list of your customers:
+If you've already obtained an `access_token` you can use the following call to retrieve a list of customers:

 ```sh
 curl -i https://api.debitoor.com/api/v1.0/customers?access_token=YOUR_ACCESS_TOKEN